 An overall balance of all three palettes, but reserving the tertiary colors for subtle accents.

-Institutional pride includes alumni, our community and athletic fans.
+Alumni and advancement includes future and current alumni, our community and athletic fans.
 Use this palette for fundraising materials, alumni newsletters and athletic announcements.
 Think of these pieces as a rallying point.
 Their job is to build affection and engagement.